 I may link out to other sites on occasion.
 I am pretty sure every other site will more than likely track you in some way, so keep that in mind when clicking any third party links referenced in articles.

-I am in Australia, and work primarily with Australian and American clients.
-If you want to yell at me for not following whatever weird privacy laws exist in Europe or the UK, please just leave the site.
+I am in Australia.
+If you want to yell at me for not following whatever weird privacy laws exist in your region, please just leave the site.